input-output-hk/cardanodocs.com-archived/_docs/cardano/2017-01-01-proof-of-stake.md

 the network state.
 Nothing except for the network state and network participants being online matters for the sake of proof of stake.

+An important idea of proof of stake is that the more value one has, the more chances one has to produce a new block and add it to the blockchain.

+For example, the user *Alice* has some money in her wallet, let's say `12` units, and the user *Bob* has `10` units in his wallet.
+Both Alice' wallet and Bob's wallet can be chosen to add a new block to the blockchain (strictly speaking, a new block is added by a node, not by a wallet).
+But the *probability* of actually choosing the particular node is determined by the *percentage* of the total value in the system this node owns.
+By this percentage we mean "all the value held by wallets on the particular node divided by the total value in the system".
+This relative value is called *stake*, and the node chosen to produce a new block is called a slot leader.

 ## Follow the Satoshi

 Let's elaborate a little bit on how a slot leader gets selected.
 The smallest,